nuxeo/nuxeo/nuxeo-distribution/nuxeo-server-gatling-tests/README.md

 ## Sim30Navigation: Rest navigation

 Get a random folder and document using the REST API (taken from `imp:temp:doc:created`)

-## Sim30NavigationJsf: JSF Navigation

-View a random folder and a document in it, view all document tabs (doc taken from `imp:temp:doc:created`)

-## Sim50Bench: mixing JSF, Rest Navigation and Document update

-To setup the proportion you need to prefix the options with:
-`nav.` for Rest Navigation
-`navjsf.` for JSF Navigation
-`upd.`  for Document update

-For instance: `-Dnav.users=30 -Dnavjsf=10 -Dupd.user=5 -Dnavjsf.pause_ms=5000`

 ## Sim80ReindexAll: Run an Elasticsearch reindex all